 Depaul USA has five programs in Philadelphia that provide services for men and women who are homeless.

-Depaul USA opened its first program in Philadelphia in 2009 and currently operates four different programs, a medical respite, and a social enterprise.
+Depaul USA opened its first program in Philadelphia in 2009 and currently operates five different programs, a medical respite, and a social enterprise.
 Depaul USA’s services provide comprehensive services to help individuals transition from homelessness to lives of greater stability and fulfilment.

 Programs in Philadelphia provide various services to help individuals exit homelessness; including: